Naloxone: Community access

 In a survey of US laypersons in December 2021, most people believed the scientifically supported idea that trained bystanders can reverse overdoses with naloxone.

 A survey of US naloxone prescription programs in 2010 revealed that 21 out of 48 programs reported challenges in obtaining naloxone in the months leading up to the survey, due mainly to either cost increases that outstripped allocated funding or the suppliers' inability to fill orders.
 The approximate cost of a 1 ml ampoule of naloxone in the US is estimated to be significantly higher than in most other countries.

 Take-home naloxone programs for people who use opioids are underway in many North American cities.
 CDC estimates that the US programs for drug users and their caregivers prescribing take-home doses of naloxone and training on its use prevented 10,000 opioid overdose deaths by 2014.

 In Australia, some forms of naloxone are available "over the counter" in pharmacies free without a prescription under the Take Home Naloxone programme.
 It comes in single-use filled syringe form similar to law enforcement kits as well as nasal sprays.
 In 2024, those with a prescription can purchase five doses for around AU$32 or just over AU$6 per dose.

 In Alberta, in addition to pharmacy distribution, take-home naloxone kits are available and distributed in most drug treatment or rehabilitation centers.

 In the European Union, take home naloxone pilots were launched in the Channel Islands and in Berlin in the late 1990s.
 In 2008, the Welsh Assembly government announced its intention to establish demonstration sites for take-home naloxone, and in 2010, Scotland instituted a national naloxone program.
 Inspired by North American and European efforts, non-governmental organizations running programs to train drug users as overdose responders and supply them with naloxone are now operational in Russia, Ukraine, Georgia, Kazakhstan, Tajikistan, Afghanistan, China, Vietnam, and Thailand.

-In 2018, a maker of naloxone announced it would provide a free kit including two doses of the nasal spray, as well as educational materials, to each of the 16,568 public libraries and 2,700 YMCAs in the U.S.
+In October 2018, Emergent BioSolutions announced it would provide a free kit including two doses of the nasal spray, as well as educational materials, to each of the 16,568 public libraries and 2,700 YMCAs in the U.S.

 In 2025, an American start-up released a keychain case to make naloxone more immediately accessible in emergencies.

-In April 2025, the city of Nashville, Tennessee introduced its first naloxone vending machine at a Twice Daily gas station on West End Avenue.
-This initiative, a collaboration between the Metro Nashville Health Department, Fund Recovery, and Twice Daily, aims to provide free access to naloxone, an opioid overdose-reversing medication.
-Within five weeks of installation, the machine dispensed over 2,200 doses, significantly surpassing initial expectations.
-Encouraged by this success, the health department plans to install three additional machines across Davidson County within 90 days, targeting areas with the highest overdose rates.
-The program is funded by opioid settlement money and underscores the importance of community partnerships in expanding access to life-saving interventions.
+In April 2025, the city of Nashville, Tennessee introduced its first naloxone vending machine at a gas station on West End Avenue.
+Within five weeks of installation, the machine had dispensed over 2,200 doses, significantly surpassing initial expectations.
+The program was funded by opioid settlement money.
+In November of the same year, the city introduced two more naloxone vending machines.

+Other efforts to support community access have included partnerships with first response agencies around the United States to work with them to send "push messages" about getting trained on overdose response and carrying naloxone to residents in their communities.